Picture of Dr. Abimbola Oshin

 How much does veterinary emergency surgery cost?

 Emergency veterinary surgeries cost a bit more than other types of surgeries.
-This is because of the costs associated with operating an emergency veterinary service.
-Most diagnostic tests that would typically be spread over several days or weeks must be performed within minutes to hours and sometimes repeated as the patient’s condition may rapidly change.
-Additional costs may be incurred from calling in a surgeon or surgical team to perform the emergency surgery if it occurs after regular hours.
-Most veterinary practices usually require a substantial portion of the surgery fees to be paid upfront, as most client’s seeking emergency surgeries for their pets do not have a long-term or ongoing relationship with the practice and may never return to the practice again in the future.
-Also, most veterinary practices do not bill, and the total amount of the surgery fee is expected to be paid at the time the pet is discharged from the hospital, or the pet’s remains are picked up if the surgery does not resolve the problem and results in an adverse outcome.
+This is due to the costs of operating an emergency veterinary service.
+Most diagnostic tests that would typically be spread over several days or weeks must be performed within minutes to hours, and sometimes repeated as the patient’s condition may rapidly change.
+Additional costs may be incurred if a surgeon or surgical team is “called in” to perform emergency surgery after regular hours.
+Most veterinary practices require a substantial portion of the surgery fees to be paid upfront, as most clients seeking emergency surgery for their pets do not have a long-term or ongoing relationship with the practice and may never return.
+Also, most veterinary practices do not bill, and the total surgery fee is expected to be paid at the time the pet is discharged from the hospital, or when the pet’s remains are picked up if the surgery does not resolve the problem and results in an adverse outcome.
 This can usually be a source of friction between clients and emergency veterinary practices.

 How to pay for emergency veterinary surgery?

 The pet’s owner must pay for veterinary emergency services when the services are rendered.
 Pet Health Insurance policies cover medical emergencies.
 However, only about 3.9% of dogs and 1% of cats have health insurance coverage in the United States.
-Even where a pet has health insurance coverage for surgical emergencies, the pet owner is expected to pay for the surgery at the time of admission and/or discharge of the patient.
-Owners can then get reimbursed by the pet health insurance company after they submit all the necessary/required paperwork.
-Third-party payments from credit card providers, including health-specific credit cards and other specialty creditors such as scratch pay, care credit, or Wells Fargo, are usually accepted.
-Crowd-funding and charitable organizations can help with emergency veterinary bills, but the bills still have to be paid when the services are rendered in almost all emergency cases, leaving little room for crowdfunding for emergency purposes.
+Even where a pet has health insurance coverage for surgical emergencies, the pet owner is expected to pay for the surgery at the time of admission and/or discharge.
+Owners can then be reimbursed by the pet health insurance company after they submit all required paperwork.
+Third-party payments from credit card providers, including health-specific credit cards and other specialty creditors such as scratch pay, CareCredit, or Wells Fargo, are usually accepted.
+Crowdfunding and charitable organizations can help with emergency veterinary bills, but the bills still have to be paid when the services are rendered in almost all emergency cases, leaving little room for crowdfunding for emergency purposes.

 Can a veterinarian treat humans in an emergency?

 Finally, most people wonder if veterinarians can perform emergency surgery on humans.
 The answer is not that clear-cut.
-Should vets perform surgery on humans?
-In general, it should be a no, as veterinarians are not licensed to practice on humans, just as human medical practitioners are not licensed to practice on animals.
-However, can vets (veterinary doctors) perform surgery on humans, and can human doctors perform surgery on pets?
+Should veterinarians perform surgery on humans?
+In general, this is a no, as veterinarians are not licensed to practice on humans, just as human medical practitioners are not licensed to practice on animals.
+However, can veterinarians (veterinary doctors) perform surgery on humans, and can human doctors perform surgery on pets?
 It depends on the situation and the procedure.
-In both cases, the good Samaritan Law may apply.
-This law offers legal protection to individuals who render aid to an injured person, as long as the Good Samaritan uses “reasonable care” when assisting.
-In this regard, a veterinary medical practitioner will be much better or preferable to any other person with no medical experience where there is no human medical practitioner available to help an injured person.
-It is unlikely that this help will include a major surgical procedure, but it will more likely involve first aid care to prevent further injuries, maintain airways and breathing, and stop bleeding.
+In both cases, the Good Samaritan Law may apply.
+This law provides legal protection to individuals who render aid to an injured person, provided the Good Samaritan uses “reasonable care” in assisting.
+In this regard, a veterinary medical practitioner is preferable to any other person without medical experience when no human medical practitioner is available to assist an injured person.
+It is unlikely that this help will include a major surgical procedure, but it is more likely to involve first aid to prevent further injuries, maintain airways and breathing, and stop bleeding.

 Related articles